- Foundations learning.

 - A variety of professional immersion programs provide opportunities for artists to explore new areas of social and technological practice and engage critically within their field.

-- Residencies available in Fine Arts and Technology, Design Thinking, Illustration, Lens and Screen Arts, Visual Literacy and more
+- Residencies available in Art and Technology, Design Thinking, Illustration, Lens and Screen Arts, Virtual Reality and more

 - Affordable housing is available, as well as opportunities to show work to the public